'Out of Control'. Feb 2026.

 This was a necessity..

-Corberan never betrayed his manner of involved, controlled management and you wonder why?
+Corberan never betrayed this manner of involved, controlled management and you wonder why?

-Being a caretaker manager at Xmas, with such little time to impact or prepare, was a tough ask for Chris Brunt, but away to a struggling Derby team on Boxing Day 2024, regardless of The Rams seemingly being an unbeatable nemesis, I think all of us fans, fancied a rare away win at The Rams that day?.
+Being a caretaker manager at Xmas, with such little time to impact or prepare, was a tough ask for Chris Brunt, but away to a struggling Derby team [regardless of The Rams seemingly being an unbeatable nemesis, I think all of us fans, fancied a win that day?].

 The prize was a position in a playoff spot..

-Of course, we all know, the Albion laid a proverbial Boxing Day egg, never looking like winning, but look at the prize then and compare the subsequent timeline..
+Of course, we all know, the Albion laid a proverbial Boxing Day egg, never looking like winning, but look at the prize and the subsequent timeline..

 13 months and one week…